How to start a plant-based diet the easy way! These 12 tips help you transition in no time and offer lots of free resources and helpful downloads.

-You could watch some documentaries or YouTube videos to keep focused even when things get a little harder.Best Vegan Documentaries →
+You could watch some documentaries or YouTube videos to keep focused even when things get a little harder.

-3. Surround Yourself with Healthy Foods
+3. Surround yourself with healthy foods

 Guess what, you cannot eat what you don’t buy or have around you!
 Simple but true.

 This means browsing your kitchen in search of any food that isn’t beneficial to you or that you plan on not eating anymore – either give it to someone else who’d like to eat it or simply toss it to not be tempted (we like to use local food sharing groups to donate the food we don’t want to consume).

-The next step in helping yourself change your ways is to buy heaps of fruits and vegetables, potatoes and rice, beans, or nuts, so you’re always able to prepare healthy meals and snacks.
+The next step in helping yourself change your ways is to buy heaps of fruits and vegetables, potatoes and rice, beans, or nuts, so you’re always able to prepare healthy meals and easy snacks.

 Produce can also be bought frozen instead of fresh to prevent food waste – plus you always have something in the freezer to whip up a quick and well-rounded meal.

-All of these foods, although they are healthy and unprocessed, have a pretty long shelf life which makes them very convenient.Download Our Full Vegan Grocery List →
+All of these foods, although they are healthy and unprocessed, have a pretty long shelf life which makes them very convenient.

-4. Prepare for Being on the Go
+4. Prepare for being on the go

 Instead of ravenously looking for something that you could eat and being tempted to just grab a highly processed or animal-based option, you could make sure to always have some kind of snack with you.

-This could mean some fresh fruit, nuts, energy balls or vegan bars – but also homemade wraps, sandwiches, grain-based salads or simply leftovers.
+Our favorites include fruit, nuts, energy balls or vegan bars – but also homemade wraps, sandwiches, grain-based salads or simply leftovers.

 Other tips here would be to eat before you leave the house and know of a few locations you can grab some good plant-based meals or snacks.

-5. Make Food Swaps
+5. Make food swaps

 Our advice is generally to take a gentle approach and slowly but steadily add more plant-based foods into your diet.
 We don’t restrict, we replace!

 Swap some of your favorite processed or animal-based food for a healthy alternative.
-For instance, to veganize your meals you could use avocado instead of butter, tofu instead of chicken and black bean burgers instead of beef.
+For instance, to veganize your meals you could use avocado instead of butter, tofu instead of chicken and kidney bean burgers instead of beef.